-In seeking to draw together into a single document the full extent of NATO's Air and Space (A&S) Power contribution to C-IED operations, this Primer addresses an area that has increasingly come to dominate current operations.
+In seeking to draw together into a single document the full extent of NATO's A&S Power contribution to C-IED, this Primer addresses an issue that has increasingly come to dominate the stabilisation and counterinsurgency (COIN) operations in which the Alliance is engaged.
 It considers the factors influencing the employment of A&S capabilities available to commanders, and summarises the issues associated with their use.
-While offering contemporary realworld examples, it is intended to be relevant to current and future conflict scenarios where the use of IEDs presents a threat to alliance forces and, therefore, to mission success.
+While offering contemporary real world examples, it is intended to be relevant to any current and future conflict scenarios where the use of IEDs presents a threat to Alliance forces and, therefore, to mission success.